JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 “No I didn’t,” I explained.
 “There is this other game called *Megalegs* that’s like *Centipede* I practiced with.”
 And with that he nodded and walked over to talk to some of his friends about what I just said.

-I finished playing my practice game and—to my own suprised—scored a pretty solid high score.
+I finished playing my practice game and—to my own surprised—scored a pretty solid high score.
 The guy from Atari who was running the contest came over and said, “Wow!
 You’re sure to win now!” just as my dad came by and asked, “You did good?”
 I pointed to the screen and showed him my score.
 “Wow!
 That’s pretty good,” he said as if he actually knew what a high score in *Centipede* might be.
 But no matter… He was being positive and supportive and that’s all I really needed.

-Those kids who I was up against came up to the Atari computer that was demoing the gamand started to fiddle around with it.
+Those kids who I was up against came up to the Atari computer that was demoing the game and started to fiddle around with it.

 One of them opened up the Atari’s cartridge slot cover to see if they could see the actual *Centipede* cartridge in it… But there was no cartridge there!
 I walked over as the kids quickly closed the slot cover and the computer booted up to the default “Atari Computer Memo Pad” application.

 A woman from the Atari team came by to see if she could fix things.
 She looked around the computer and asked someone else for help. and was clearly a bit panicked.
 But I could see what she was trying to do: She was trying to load the *Centipede* game from the external Atari cassette drive.
-I guess the official *Centipede* ganme cartridges weren’t manufactured yet, so this contest would be running the game from a cassette tape version instead.
+I guess the official *Centipede* game cartridges weren’t manufactured yet, so this contest would be running the game from a cassette tape version instead.

 I walked over and said, “I can help!”
 And with that switched off the computer, held down the “Start” key, waited for a beep and then hit the “Return” key and the program started loading again.
 The benefit of having a crappy Atari 410 cassette drive at home was that I at least knew how to use it.